Gristmill: Classical British and American mills

 Classical mill designs are usually water-powered, though some are powered by the wind or by livestock.
-In a watermill a sluice gate is opened to allow water to flow onto, or under, a water wheel to make it turn.
-In most watermills the water wheel was mounted vertically, i.e., edge-on, in the water, but in some cases horizontally (the tub wheel and so-called Norse wheel).
-Later designs incorporated horizontal steel or cast iron turbines and these were sometimes refitted into the old wheel mills.
+In a watermill a sluice gate is opened to allow water to flow over or under a water wheel to make it turn.
+In most watermills, the water wheel was mounted vertically, i.e., edge-on, in the water, but in some cases it was aligned horizontally (the tub wheel and so-called Norse wheel).
+Later designs incorporated horizontal steel or cast iron turbines, which were sometimes refitted into the old wheel mills.

 In most wheel-driven mills, a large gear-wheel called the pit wheel is mounted on the same axle as the water wheel and this drives a smaller gear-wheel, the wallower, on a main driveshaft running vertically from the bottom to the top of the building.
 This system of gearing ensures that the main shaft turns faster than the water wheel, which typically rotates at around 10 rpm.

 The millstones themselves turn at around 120 rpm.
 They are laid one on top of the other.
 The bottom stone, called the bed, is fixed to the floor, while the top stone, the runner, is mounted on a separate spindle, driven by the main shaft.
 A wheel called the stone nut connects the runner's spindle to the main shaft, and this can be moved out of the way to disconnect the stone and stop it turning, leaving the main shaft turning to drive other machinery.
 This might include driving a mechanical sieve to refine the flour, or turning a wooden drum to wind up a chain used to hoist sacks of grain to the top of the mill house.
 The distance between the stones can be varied to produce the grade of flour required; moving the stones closer together produces finer flour.
+This process, which may be automatic or controlled by the miller, is called tentering.